emonhossainraihan/coursera-react/info.md

 So if we add our own customization CSS classes, that can override the default Bootstrap classes if required.
 So that's the reason why we import Bootstrap CSS first and then index.css later.

+# State

+Each component can store its own local information in its "state"

+- Private and fully controlled by the component
+- Can be passed as props to children
+- Never directly modify state

+# Props

+JSX attributes are passed into a component as a single object

+- Available in the component as "props"
+- Can pass in multiple attributes
+- Cannot modify props within the component